 Comparing ICS-213 Message Form with the ARRL Message Form (a very short critique by NI6A)

 Formal Written Traffic versus Point to Point Verbal Tactical Comms: When to write it down and when not to (write it down).

-See the past net events at our PAST EVENTS PAGE
+For past net events see our PAST EVENTS PAGE

 KaroEcho Mentoring/Elmer Program

 We held two Elmering classes in 2018 and ran three private Elmering sessions.
 Please feel free to ask for additional classes or help by sending an email to NI6A at ARRL.NET .

 GMRS/FRS Training Class for KE CERT will be held June 4 from 7pm - 9pm at the Arlington Park Clubhouse,

 The presentation is all about the use of radio communications during a disaster when conventional modes of communications such as telephone, cell phone, internet, and the power grid are down or severely overloaded.
 We will focus on CERT use of FRS/GMRS radio systems, radio models, hands on training on their usage, and a general model on how block leaders can effectively communicate with their Search and Rescue Teams, Damage Assessment Teams, and and their area Command Post (CP).
 The interface between neighborhood areas in order to share human and material resources will be outlined definitively as well as how communications to the Emergency Operating Center (EOC) will interface with FRS/GMRS at the area Command Post (CP) Communications Center (CC).
 Information will be handed out on how you can obtain a GMRS license.
 Geoff Lomax, co-founder of BeCERTainn will present how GMRS repeaters work and benefit the community neighborhoods.
 We will close on the limitations of FRS, GMRS, and how amateur radio fills those needs.